Fibronectin: Role in wound healing

 Fibronectin has profound effects on wound healing, including the formation of proper substratum for migration and growth of cells during the development and organization of granulation tissue, as well as remodeling and resynthesis of the connective tissue matrix.
 The biological significance of fibronectin in vivo was studied during the mechanism of wound healing.
 Plasma fibronectin levels are decreased in acute inflammation or following surgical trauma and in patients with disseminated intravascular coagulation.

 Fibronectin is located in the extracellular matrix of embryonic and adult tissues (not in the basement membranes of the adult tissues), but may be more widely distributed in inflammatory lesions.
 During blood clotting, the fibronectin remains associated with the clot, covalently cross-linked to fibrin with the help of Factor XIII (fibrin-stabilizing factor).
 Fibroblasts play a major role in wound healing by adhering to fibrin.
 Fibroblast adhesion to fibrin requires fibronectin, and was strongest when the fibronectin was cross-linked to the fibrin.
 Patients with Factor XIII deficiencies display impairment in wound healing as fibroblasts don't grow well in fibrin lacking Factor XIII.
 Fibronectin promotes particle phagocytosis by both macrophages and fibroblasts.
 Collagen deposition at the wound site by fibroblasts takes place with the help of fibronectin.
 Fibronectin was also observed to be closely associated with the newly deposited collagen fibrils.
 Based on the size and histological staining characteristics of the fibrils, it is likely that at least in part they are composed of type III collagen (reticulin).
 An in vitro study with native collagen demonstrated that fibronectin binds to type III collagen rather than other types.

 Fibronectin genetic variation as a protective factor against Alzheimer's disease

 A specific genetic variation in Fibronectin gene was shown to reduce the risk of developing Alzheimer's disease in a multicenter, multiethnic genetic epidemiology and functional genomics study.
 This effect is believed to be through enhancing the brain's ability to clear the toxic waste and protein accumulation through the blood–brain barrier.

+A follow-up mechanistic study showed that astrocyte-derived fibronectin accumulates at the gliovascular interface in the presence of the APOE ε4 allele, disrupting VEGFA/HB-EGF/IGF-1 growth factor signaling and causing blood–brain barrier leakage, thereby establishing fibronectin as a mediator of APOE4-driven vascular dysfunction in Alzheimer's disease.